Do Pit Bull’s Shed?

 Some shampoos may cause your Pit Bull to lose more hair.
 It’s always essential that you get a good quality shampoo that helps reduce your dog’s shedding.

-Pitbulls have sensitive skin, and skin problems can cause loss of fur.
+Pitbulls have sensitive skin, and skin problems can cause excess shedding.

 Fleas or Ticks